-Connected safety enables you to take timely and informed action to improve safety, manage compliance and boost efficiency.
-You no longer have to do the manual guesswork of determining gas presence based on testimony or data from docked single-gas detectors that only tell part of the story.
+Connected safety keeps you from having to do the manual guesswork of determining gas presence based on testimony or data from docked single-gas detectors that only tell a delayed part of the story.
 By using cloud-enabled safety devices and analytics reports, you can work to mitigate and even eliminate safety risks by: - Accessing real-time information to quickly respond to incidents - Creating preventive safety protocols and processes based on analysis of accurate data - Proactively managing worker and device compliance and reporting DCP Midstream, a Fortune 500 company and one of the largest producers and processors of natural gas liquids (NGLs) in the U.S. decreased its total recordable injury rate by 44% from 2016 to 2019 by employing cloud-connected devices for gas detection and lone worker monitoring.2 2 https://industrialhygienepub.com/industrial-hygiene-in-the-workplace/democratizing-connectivity-the-future-of-gas-detection/